Oryx MLLM: On-Demand Spatial-Temporal Understanding at Arbitrary Resolution: Generation Results

 \section{Generation Results}

-\paragrapha{Video Summarization and Detailed Description. } As shown in Fig.~\ref{fig:case1}, the Oryx model effectively generates a comprehensive and detailed caption that accurately summarizes the input video.
+\paragrapha{Video Summarization and Detailed Description. }As shown in Fig.~\ref{fig:case1}, the Oryx model effectively generates a comprehensive and detailed caption that accurately summarizes the input video.
 It captures the main event while preserving essential information.
+Oryx produces more accurate results about the match information, the name, and the status of the player.
+In contrast, LLaVA-OneVision~\citep{li2024llavaov} shows the wrong name, and LongVILA tells the wrong score on the board.

-\paragrapha{Video Multiple Choice and Reasoning. } Oryx is also capable of reasoning based on the input video.
+\paragrapha{Video Multiple Choice and Reasoning. }Oryx is also capable of reasoning based on the input video.
 As demonstrated in Fig.~\ref{fig:case2}, Oryx can answer questions through analogy and generate well-reasoned responses.

 \paragrapha{Skill Learning From Videos. } Oryx can acquire useful skills from the input video.
 As demonstrated in Fig.~\ref{fig:case3}, Oryx learns to use Google Scholar to cite a paper by following the steps shown in the video.
 It illustrates all the necessary steps to complete the citation, highlighting its strong skill-learning capability and potential for agent-based tasks and task execution.
+Although the baseline model provides additional instructions, some detailed steps are not depicted in the original video.
+We believe this hallucination may stem from the information in the training data.